Our Energy Goals & Policies

 Energy Action Plan for Garfield County

-In 2017, Garfield Clean Energy and a group fo community stakeholders participated in Xcel Energy’s Partners in Energy program, developing a new Energy Action Plan for Garfield County.
+In 2017, Garfield Clean Energy and a group of community stakeholders participated in Xcel Energy’s Partners in Energy program, developing a new Energy Action Plan for Garfield County.

 The countywide planning effort to increase energy efficiency and clean energy set new goals for clean energy: